 - Why has Thalidomide Celgene been approved?

-The Committee for Medicinal Products for Human Use (CHMP) concluded that, provided that very strict measures are put in place to avoid exposure of unborn children to thalidomide, Thalidomide Celgene’s benefits are greater than its risks, in combination with melphalan and prednisone as first-line treatment of patients with untreated multiple myeloma, aged greater than or equal to 65 years or ineligible for high-dose chemotherapy.
-The Committee recommended that Thalidomide Celgene be given marketing authorisation.
+The CHMP concluded that, provided that very strict measures are put in place to avoid exposure of unborn children to thalidomide, Thalidomide Celgene’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-- Which measures are being taken to ensure the safe use of Thalidomide Celgene?
+- What measures are being taken to ensure the safe and effective use of Thalidomide Celgene?

-The company that makes Thalidomide Celgene will set up a pregnancy-prevention programme in each Member State.
+In addition, the company that markets Thalidomide Celgene will set up a pregnancy prevention programme in each Member State.
 It will provide a letter and educational kits for healthcare workers and brochures for patients, detailing the steps that need to be taken for the medicine to be used safely.
-It will also supply cards for patients to ensure that all appropriate safety measures have been taken by each patient.
+It will also supply cards for patients to ensure that all appropriate safety measures are taken by each patient.
 Each Member State will also ensure that educational materials and patient cards are provided as necessary to prescribers and patients.